IDSIA/sacred/docs/index.rst

     - save configurations for individual runs in files or a database
     - reproduce your results

-In ``sacred`` we achieve this through the following main mechanisms:
+In Sacred we achieve this through the following main mechanisms:

     1. *Config Scopes* are functions with a ``@ex.config`` decorator, that turn all local variables into configuration entries.
 This helps to set up your